Lego DC Super Hero Girls: First wave sets

-Second wave
+Second wave sets

 The second wave of sets was launched at the New York Toy Fair on 1 August 2017.
 The four sets being released were Harley Quinn Dorm (set number: 41236), Batgirl Secret Bunker (set number: 41237), Lena Luthor Kryptomite Factory (set number: 41238) and Eclipso Dark Palace (set number: 41239).
 The sets were designed primarily for girls aged 7 to 12 years old.

 Web shorts

-The product line was accompanied by a series of animated short films that was released on YouTube inspired by both the DC Super Hero Girls franchise as well as the Lego toyline.
+The product line was accompanied by a series of animated short films that was released on YouTube inspired by both the DC Super Hero Girls as well as the Lego toyline.

 Lego DC Super Hero Girls (Shorts)

 The 10 web shorts have been released on YouTube.

 TV specials and films

 Lego DC Super Hero Girls: Galactic Wonder (2017)

-Lego DC Super Hero Girls: Galactic Wonder is a five-part computer-animated series based on DC Super Hero Girls franchise and Lego toyline released on the YouTube channels of DC Super Hero Girls and LEGO on 27 April 2017.
+Lego DC Super Hero Girls: Galactic Wonder is a five-part animated series based on DC Super Hero Girls and Lego toyline released on the YouTube channels of DC Super Hero Girls and LEGO on 27 April 2017.
 It also premiered on Cartoon Network in Europe on 24 September 2017 and on Boomerang in Australia on 13 October 2017.